simvue-io/docs/docs/examples/openfoam.md

 #------------------------------------------------------------------------------
 ```
-We use a file `.finished` to tell the Python script that the application has finished executing.
+We use a file `.finished` to tell the Python script that the application has finished executing, so that it knows
+when to close the simulation run and send any remaining metrics.

 OpenFOAM can then be run as normal:
 ```